lhat-messorem/syntax_db/README.md

 ##Authentication

-Authentication is not required for the usage of the API
+Authentication is not required for the usage of the API.

 ##Queries